-The Amazon rainforest is known for its incredible biodiversity, and is home to a rich assortment of fascinating wildlife.
+The Amazon rainforest is known for its incredible biodiversity and is home to a rich assortment of fascinating wildlife.
 The sloth, a crowd favorite, is one of the most interesting animals that call the Amazon home.
-These slow-moving tree-dwellers, aptly named after their very leisurely pace of life, top the list of exotic animals that travelers can see in the Amazon and won’t want to miss!
+These slow-moving tree-dwellers, aptly named after their very leisurely pace of life, top the list of exotic animals that travelers can see on vacation in the Amazon and won’t want to miss!
 Read on for sloth facts, photos, and everything else you need to know about sloths in the Amazon!

 There are two different types of sloths, two-toed and three-toed, and six species:

-All of these species can be found in the Amazon, however the pygmy sloth is critically endangered and the maned sloth is currently listed as vulnerable.
+All of these species can be found in the Amazon, however, the pygmy sloth is critically endangered and the maned sloth is currently listed as vulnerable.

-A bit of a trick answer, because actually all sloths have three-toes (even the “two-toed” ones!).
+A bit of a trick answer, because actually, all sloths have three-toes (even the “two-toed” ones!).
 The difference is that the two-toed sloths only have two claws on their forelimbs, whereas the three-toed sloths have three claws on their forelimbs.
 However, they all have three claws on their hind-limbs (three “toes”).
 A more accurate description?
 Two-finger and three-finger sloths!

 The confusion comes from how we translate the animal’s name from Spanish into English.
 In Spanish, the word “dedos” is used for both fingers and toes.
 So what should have been translated to “finger” was mistakenly translated to “toe”, and it’s too late to take it back now!